fabkru/react-chrome-extension/README.md

 ## Getting started
 `npm install` to install the dependencies.
-`npm run build` to create a development build with source maps.
+`npm run "build development"` to create a development build with source maps.

 Other useful scripts:
 `npm run precommit` will lint and test your repository.
-`npm run code coverage` to generate a Jest code coverage report in './coverage'.
+`npm run "code coverage"` to generate a Jest code coverage report in './coverage'.